rrishi0309/AI-Syllabus-Summarizer/README.md

 ## 📖 How It Works

 1. **Upload a syllabus (PDF format).**
-2. **AI extracts and processes the text.**
+2. **AI extracts and processes the text using Claude 3 Haiku.**
-3. **A structured summary is generated**, including:
-   - Course Title, Instructor, Schedule & Location
-   - Course Description & Key Learning Outcomes
-   - Prerequisites, Technologies Covered & Assessment Methods (if applicable)
-   - Special Features (e.g., Certifications, Guest Lectures)
+3. **GPT-4o generates a structured summary**, adhering to the following format:
+   - **Course Title:** Full course name with course code in parentheses.
+   - **Semester:** (Only if provided) Specifies which semester the syllabus is for.
+   - **Instructor:** Name and brief professional background (if available).
+   - **Class Schedule & Location:** Clearly formatted schedule details (or "Online" for virtual courses).
+   - **Course Description:** Concise summary focusing on course objectives and uniqueness.
+   - **Prerequisites:** Clearly listed or "None" if not required.
+   - **Key Learning Outcomes:** List of major topics or skills covered.
+   - **Technologies and Tools Covered:** Explicitly mentioned programming languages, frameworks, or platforms.
+   - **Assessment Methods:** Summary of primary evaluation methods without excessive detail.
+   - **Special Features:** Certifications, guest lectures, industry partnerships, or unique course benefits.
-   - Career Relevance (AI-generated based on syllabus content)
+   - **Relevant Job Roles:** Five AI-generated job roles based on syllabus content, with a disclaimer.

 4. **Advisors can review the summary and provide feedback.**

 ## 🌇 Tech Stack

 - **Retool** – Frontend and AI workflow automation
+- **Claude 3 Haiku** – Converts long PDFs into readable text efficiently
-- **Claude 3 / GPT-4o** – AI language model for intelligent summarization
+- **GPT-4o** – AI language model for intelligent summarization
 - **PostgreSQL** – Stores advisor feedback for improvements
 - **JavaScript (JS)** – Custom Retool logic for API integration
 - **Retrieval-Augmented Generation (RAG)** – Enhances summaries using structured syllabus data